Discrimination and Harassment

 *Notice of Non-Discrimination:

-WDT will not tolerate racism, discrimination, harassment, exploitation or victimization of students, school employees, non-employees, or any person who is an invitee of WDT for any reason, including but not limited to race, color, ethnic background, national origin, pregnancy, marital status, religion, creed, age, sex, citizenship, political affiliation, mental and/or physical challenge, disability, sexual orientation, genetic information, gender identity, gender expression, status as a veteran, or any other status protected under applicable federal, state or local law.
+WDTC will not tolerate racism, discrimination, harassment, exploitation or victimization of students, school employees, non-employees, or any person who is an invitee of WDT for any reason, including but not limited to race, color, ethnic background, national origin, pregnancy, marital status, religion, creed, age, sex, citizenship, political affiliation, mental and/or physical challenge, disability, sexual orientation, genetic information, gender identity, gender expression, status as a veteran, or any other status protected under applicable federal, state or local law.
 WDT is committed to providing an environment free from harassment and other forms of discrimination for students, employees, non-employees and its invitees.
 The following person has been designated to handle inquiries or complaints regarding the non-discrimination policies: Director of Student Success/Registrar who serves as the Title IX Coordinator.

-Title IX at Western Dakota Tech:
+**Title IX at Western Dakota Technical College:

 Under Title IX, discrimination on the basis of sex can also include sexual harassment which is defined as conduct on the basis of sex that satisfies one or more of the following: